Growth Return Account

 The more you save in the savings account, the higher the interest rate

-We pay interest on the savings you have in your Growth Return Account.
-The deposit interest rate is determined by the amount saved in the account and the interest step reached on the basis of it.
+The interest rate is determined by the amount saved in the account and the interest step reached on the basis of it.
+Use the interest rate calculator to easily calculate how much you could earn on your savings at the moment.

 As an OP cooperative bank owner-customer, your savings will earn you OP bonuses

 Owner-customers earn OP bonuses on their savings in the account.
 The bonuses are used to cover banking and insurance service charges and fees.
-As an owner-customer, you will get 30% more OP bonuses during 2023.
-In 2024, OP bonuses will be even more generous – 40% more than normal.
+As an owner-customer, you will get 40% more OP bonuses than normal in 2024.

 What is the Growth Return Account, and who is it for?